 To learn more about the history of two of the greatest teams to grace the world of calcio take the stadium tour (Piazzale Angelo Moratti).

 Berlin's Olympiastadion is a perfect venue for a sporting pilgrimage.

 Take in the Allianz Arena on Werner-Heisenberg Avenue, home to both Bayern and "The Lions" of 1860 Munich, and think of the stadium tour as two for the price of one offer.
-For those feeling nostalgic try visiting Olympiastadion (Spiridon-Louis-Ring 21) scene of England’s 5-1 victory over Germany in 2001.
+For those feeling nostalgic try visiting Olympiastadion (Spiridon-Louis-Ring 21), scene of England’s 5-1 victory over Germany in 2001.

-Home to one of Europe’s greatest rivalries with the Old Firm of Rangers and Celtic, football can’t be avoided in this vibrant and colourful city.
+Home to one of Europe’s greatest rivalries between the 'Old Firm' of Rangers and Celtic, football can’t be avoided in this vibrant and colourful city.

 The home of Scottish football is at Glasgow’s Hampden Park - visit the Scottish Football Museum to hear the ‘Hampden Roar’, see the world’s oldest national trophy or re-live Zinadine Zidane’s greatest moment in a Real Madrid shirt.